 SEAT recommend that all work on tyres and wheels is carried out by a specialised workshop.
-These workshops have the necessary special tools and replacement parts, trained personnel and facilities for disposing of the old tyres while respecting the environment.
-SEAT recommends taking your car in for technical service.
+They have the necessary special tools and replacement parts, trained personnel and facilities for disposing of the old tyres.
+SEAT recommends visiting a Technical Service.